 — Theodore Roosevelt

 Planting began in 1906, with 50,000 two-year-old yellow pines, 30,000 one-year-old honey locusts, hackberry, and Osage orange trees.
-Planting continued until some 1,000,000 trees were planted.
-However, only 27% of the pine and 32% of the honey locust lived through the first season, and all other species failed.
+Planting continued until approximately 1,000,000 trees had been planted.
+However, only 27% of the pine and 32% of the honey locust survived the first season, whereas all other species failed.

 More trees followed the next year, but disaster struck when a prairie fire destroyed over 200 acres and many saplings.
-However, the Forest Service was undeterred and soon expanded the forest boundaries to 302,387 acres south of the Arkansas River in the sandhill region that included parts of Finney, Haskell, Kearny, Grant, and Hamilton Counties and stretched to the Colorado state line.
+However, the Forest Service was undeterred and soon expanded the forest boundaries to 302,387 acres south of the Arkansas River in the sandhill region, which included parts of Finney, Haskell, Kearny, Grant, and Hamilton Counties and extended to the Colorado state line.

-For several years, more trees were planted with the goal of continued planting until the entire tract was covered with saplings.
+For several years, more trees were planted, with the goal of continuing until the entire tract was covered with saplings.

-In 1911, two more nurseries were established about a mile south of Garden City to test trees grown on heavy soil and sandy soil using a variety of tree species, including pines, spruce, cedars, and hardwoods of different ages.
+In 1911, two additional nurseries were established approximately 1 mile south of Garden City to test trees grown on heavy and sandy soils, using a variety of tree species, including pines, spruce, cedars, and hardwoods of different ages.
 However, a severe drought killed 90% of the trees that same year.

-More trees were planted in the next few years but never grew more than two feet tall.
-Jack pine, which had done very well in Nebraska, didn’t survive in Kansas due to supreme drought, greater heat, and the severity of the summer winds.
+More trees were planted in the next few years, but they never grew taller than 2 feet.
+Jack pine, which had done very well in Nebraska, didn’t survive in Kansas due to severe drought, higher temperatures, and intense summer winds.
 Even the hardy red cedar died in droves.
 By 1915, it was clear that the experiment had failed, and President Woodrow Wilson abolished the forest.

 “All of the former Kansas National Forest is now grown up to soapweed, cactus, and clear, invigorating prairie air.”